• Skip to primary navigation

 6. Add thermal mass

-The Kozy Coat already works as protection and thermal mass, or you can simply put a milk jar filled with water next to the plant.
+The Kozy Coat already serves as both protection and thermal mass, or you can simply place a milk jar filled with water next to the plant.
 Rocks work the same way, build a little wall behind your plants, the rocks will heat up during the day and give the heat back at night, giving some wind protection as well.

 Growing Tomatoes in Cold Climate